erdosn/cv2-mod3-sec19-clt-lesson/README.md

 ### Objectives
 YWBAT
-* apply the clt to find the mean and std of a population
+* apply the clt (central limit theorem) to find the mean and std of a population
 * define the clt
+    * a statistic across multiple samples (a sampling distribution) will be normal, centered on the population statistic
 * use sampling to find sampling statistics

 ### Outline